Satyarth29/PerksPal/README.md

 # **PerksPal**

 PerksPal is a rewards program application developed using Java 17 and Spring Boot.
-The goal of this project is to create a RESTful application with endpoints for managing customers, transactions, and rewards.
-The application's database will store reward information.
+The goal of this project is to create a RESTful application with endpoints for managing transactions and rewards.
+The application's database will store Customer and transaction information.

 Rewards can be retrieved using either a customer ID or by providing a range of dates along with the customer ID through two distinct APIs.
 The system comes preloaded with sample data.
-Additionally, new customers can be added using the POST API available in the project.
+Additionally, new Transaction can be added using the POST API available in the project.

 ### Features